Human spaceflight programs: Saenger (Germany, 1985)

 The Saenger was a proposed two stage to orbit vehicle.
 Air-breathing hypersonic first stage and delta wing second stage.
 The German Hypersonics Program and its Saenger II reference vehicle received most of the domestic funding for spaceplane development in the late 1980s and early 1990s.
 In 1995, the project was discontinued primarily due to concerns of development costs and limited gains in price and performance compared to the existing space launch systems such as the Ariane 5 rocket.

 HOTOL (UK, 1986–1988)

 HOTOL, for Horizontal Take-Off and Landing, was a 1980s British design for a single-stage-to-orbit (SSTO) spaceplane that was to be powered by an airbreathing jet engine.
 Development was being conducted by a consortium led by Rolls-Royce and British Aerospace (BAe).

-Zarya (Russia, 1986–1989)
+Zarya (Soviet Union, 1986–1989)

 The Zarya spacecraft was a secret Soviet project of the late 1980s aiming to design and build a large, crewed, vertical takeoff, vertical landing (VTVL) reusable space capsule, a much larger replacement for the Soyuz (spacecraft).
 The project was shelved in 1989, shortly before the Soviet Union's collapse.